What does “oishii” mean in Japanese?

 Definition and meanings of “oishii”

-Let me start with the definition and meanings of “oishii”.
+Let me start with the definition and meanings of oishii.

-- oishii – 美味しい (おいしい) : an i-adjective meaning ‘delicious’ in Japanese.
-This can also mean ‘tasty’ or just ‘good (in taste)’.
+- oishii – 美味しい (おいしい) : an i-adjective used to mean ‘delicious’, ‘tasty’, or just ‘good (in taste)’ in Japanese.

 Native speakers use this i-adjective to describe something delicious in Japanese.
 Indeed, they quite often use this when eating something delicious.